Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 Source: Yavapai County13

-Arrest Search in Arizona City Jails: Look Up Recent Arrests
+Search Arizona City Jails: Look Up Recent Arrests

 There are three main city jails in Arizona as well.
 These are maintained by the police department and are typically short-term holding cells until an inmate can be transferred to the county jail or is released on bail.
 Individuals must call the city jail or police department to see if someone is being held in the city facility.